boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 The document leverages data structures defined in {{!I-D.ietf-netconf-tls-client-server}}.

-Thanks to Bo Wu for the review and comments.
+Thanks to Bo Wu, Joe Clarke, and Tom Petch for the review and comments.